bradcar/artcar-ultrasonic-dist-rp2/README.md

 * speed of sound going from 0C to 30C goes from 331.48 m/s to 351.24 m/s (~ 6%)
 * speed of sound at going from 10% to 90% humidity at 30C goes from 349.38 m/s to 351.24 m/s (~ 0.53%)

+## Other Sensors in sensor-tests director
+* A02YYUW (A0221A - target mode), A02YYUW(A0221? -automatic mode) UART. the code is for target, should work if remove the write.
+* HC-SR04, JSN-SR04T (PWM) - using PWM which only sends one ping from one sensor at a time and then measures the return time.
+* BME280 - temp, humidity, air pressure
+* DHT22 - temp & humidity

 ## Other useful sites (but not used in this code):
 * MicroPython Fonts:  https://github.com/peterhinch/micropython-font-to-py/tree/master -- Didn't use it for this project

 ## Ideas no longer considering
-I decided not to use A02YYUW UART sensors (A0221AT), but to use A02YYUW PWM(#) instead.
-The test code for the UART version i in the "sensor-tests" directory for others that may be interested.
+I decided not to use A02YYTW(A0221AT -Target mode) UART sensors, but to use A02YYMW PWM(A0221AM) instead.
+The test code for the UART is "sensor-tests" directory.
-* Because the UART versions are always broadcasting ultrasonic pings, they seem to interfere with one another when in close proximity (inches to feet apart).
+* Because A02YYUW(A0221? -automatic mode) UART sensors versions are always broadcasting ultrasonic pings, they seem to interfere with one another when in close proximity (inches to feet apart).
 * Raspberry Pi Pico 2 only offers two dedicated UARTs and I use UART0 for communication to a laptop (when needed).
 In order to get 3 UART ultrasonic sensors on one Pico, one needs extra HW/SW:
   * HW for dual-UART-to-SDI: https://www.amazon.com/JESSINIE-SC16IS752-Adapter-Conversion-Communication/dp/B0BBLV98ZP/
   * SW for UART-to-SDI: https://github.com/rickkas7/SC16IS7xxRK